mflint/SwiftMock/README.md

 [![Platform](https://img.shields.io/cocoapods/p/SwiftMock.svg?style=flat)](http://cocoapods.org/pods/SwiftMock)
 -->

-*SwiftMock* is a first attempt at a mocking/stubbing framework for Swift.
+*SwiftMock* is a first attempt at a mocking/stubbing framework for Swift 2.0.
 It's in the very earliest stage of development, but may be almost usable.

 I have *not* yet tested this Pod against a separate project.

 I'm posting it publicly to get some feedback on its API, as used in your tests.

+**Note: This is a Swift 2.0 project, so requires Xcode 7.0 to build.**

 ## Usage